Technology-Notes/kiemlicz-util-wiki/Package-management.md

 `apt-get update`

 ## Preferences
+In general, same package may be defined in multiple repositories with different versions (or not).
-Mechanism that determines which version of the package will be installed (consult: `man apt_preferences`).
+The mechanism that determines which package version will be installed is called _preferences_ (consult: `man apt_preferences`).

 Used to pick **package version** when _apt list files_ (`/etc/apt/sources.list` or `/etc/apt/sources.list.d/*.list`) contains references to more than one distribution eg. contains both stable and testing repositories.
  1. Normally without using apt_preferences the apt will pick the package coming from the first entry in `sources.list`.